KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 		:start-after: XR_DOCS_TAG_BEGIN_GraphicsAPI_D3D11
 		:end-before: XR_DOCS_TAG_END_GraphicsAPI_D3D11

+	*The above code is an excerpt from Common/GraphicsAPI_D3D11.cpp*

 	Above is the minimum code needed to create a suitable ``ID3D11Device *``.
 First, we get the function pointer for ``xrGetD3D11GraphicsRequirementsKHR``, which went called fills out the ``XrGraphicsRequirementsD3D11KHR`` structure.

 	.. literalinclude:: ../build/openxr/include/openxr/openxr_platform.h
 		:language: cpp
 		:start-at: typedef struct XrGraphicsRequirementsD3D11KHR {
 		:end-at: } XrGraphicsRequirementsD3D11KHR;

+	*The above code is an excerpt from openxr/openxr_platform.h*

 	From this structure, we used the ``adapterLuid`` to find the appropriate ``IDXGIAdapter *``.
 We created a ``IDXGIFactory1 *`` and then called ``IDXGIFactory1::EnumAdapters()`` and ``IDXGIAdapter::GetDesc()`` to get the ``DXGI_ADAPTER_DESC``, so that we could compare the ``adapterLuid`` values.